 Professionals who want to dedicate their lives to academic leadership and advance their careers in this field may find value continuing their education beyond the master’s degree level.
 By earning new credentials that demonstrate commitment and building detailed and up-to-date knowledge on education practice, practitioners can prepare themselves to meet the challenges of the present environment, as well as the changes coming to the field.

 A doctorate degree in education can suit these academic leaders’ needs.
 The curriculum in such a program is designed around the fundamentals of educational leadership, in consideration of today’s systematic challenges and individual needs.

 Discovering the core Ed.D. courses

 At the heart of an Ed.D. program are the core courses, which every student takes and which explain the fundamental concepts.
 The ideas and trends explored in these classes will inform and influence the rest of a learner’s time in the Ed.D. program and academic leadership in general.
-The following are three unique courses in the Bradley University Ed.D. program, each one dealing with a primary force in modern education:
+The following are four unique courses in the Bradley University Ed.D. program, each one dealing with a primary force in modern education:

 Boards and Educational Governance

 What this course teaches: Policies that affect higher education institutions are often determined at the board level.
 Aspiring administrators at colleges and universities must therefore study the way boards develop policies and interact with the rest of the school community.
 This means studying accountability roles, pressure groups and their impact on policy, formal and informal ideologies, the impact of politics on higher education, and the working relationship between board members, administrators, and faculty.